maybejake/crop-and-kettle/README.md

 - A fully [data-driven backend](https://github.com/maybejake/crop-and-kettle/wiki/Addons), allowing other datapacks to easily add their own recipes and cookbook pages!
 - New music, new tools, _secrets_, and so much more!

 Crop & Kettle is designed to be figured out by playing it, using the advancement tab and cookbook to figure out recipes and what to do next!
-But if you're stuck, or just want more detail on what the pack offers, then checkout the [wiki](https://github.com/maybejake/crop-and-kettle/wiki)!
+But if you're stuck, or just want more detail on what the pack offers, then checkout the [wiki](https://github.com/maybejake/crop-and-kettle/wiki) or join the [discord](https://discord.gg/qSFUNCpt8V)!

 # FAQ
 ### Where is the resource pack?